-The UEFA Champions League final is the pinnacle of club football and the sporting world will stop to watch as Chelsea and Manchester City bid to be crowned the continent’s finest this weekend.
+The UEFA Champions League final is the pinnacle of club football and the sporting world will stop to watch as Real Madrid and Liverpool bid to be crowned the continent’s finest this weekend.

-Ahead of what promises to be a fascinating match-up in Porto, we’ve decided to look back at 10 of the most iconic Champions League final moments ever.
+Ahead of what promises to be a fascinating match-up in Paris, we’ve decided to look back at 10 of the most iconic Champions League final moments ever.

 Savicevic’s genius stuns Johan Cruyff’s Barcelona ‘Dream Team’ (1994)

-AC Milan’s 1994 triumph against Barcelona remains one of the most iconic finals of all time, the Rossoneri heading into the clash with their preparations in chaos against the overwhelming favourites.
+AC Milan’s 1994 triumph against Barcelona remains one of the most iconic finals of all time, as the Rossoneri headed into the clash with their preparations in chaos and up against overwhelming favourites.

 Milan were missing names including Franco Baresi, Alessandro Costacurta and Marco van Basten, but upset the odds to stun Barcelona in the most convincing final win of the Champions League era.